27Shambhavi/Pima_Indian-Diabetes_UsingOptuna/README.md

 📂 Dataset

-Dataset: Pima Indians Diabetes dataset (from UCI repository / sklearn / Kaggle).
+Dataset: Pima Indians Diabetes dataset (Kaggle).

 Task: Binary classification – predicting whether a patient has diabetes or not.